Post By Harry Bradley, New Malden Velo Diversity and Inclusion lead

-Therefore I was appointed as the Diversity and Inclusion lead to head this initiative.
-After conducting a club survey, it became apparent that we should initially focus on encouraging more women to join us, since our active members are mostly men.
+Therefore, I was appointed as the Diversity and Inclusion officer to lead this initiative.
+After conducting a club survey, it became apparent that we should initially focus on encouraging more women to join us.
+Our active members are mostly men.

-Between January and April 2021, we held several meetings that included conversations about how New Malden Velo can support women cyclists so that they feel empowered to participate in and enjoy the sport, drawing on guidance from British Cycling.
-With input from the Exec Committee and club members, I have drawn up an action plan that considers how we can implement successful change in our club demographic, without changing our core values (as cake-loving cyclists).
-On top of advertising and updating the website ‘so it looks less blokey’, this is what we are going to do in the coming months:
+Between January and April 2021, we held several meetings that included conversations about how New Malden Velo can support women cyclists.
+To ensure that that they feel empowered to participate in and enjoy the sport, drawing on guidance from British Cycling.
+With input from the Exec. committee and club members, I drew up a diversity and inclusion action plan that considers how we can implement successful change in our club demographic.
+A change without altering our core values (as coffee and cake-loving cyclists).
+On top of promoting women’s rides and updating the website ‘so it looks less blokey’.
+We detail here, what we are going to do in the coming months.

-This is not to say that women shouldn’t join the other rides that we offer, but simply that there is a space for women to ride together each week without societal, religious, psychological or physiological barriers (whether real or perceived) getting in the way (We Are Cycling UK, 2017).
+This is not to say that women shouldn’t join the other rides that we offer, but simply that there is a space for women to ride together each week.
+Be able to ride without societal, religious, psychological or physiological barriers (whether real or perceived) getting in the way (We Are Cycling UK, 2017).

-As part of the drive for making women feel included in New Malden Velo, our most recent kit order included extra women’s jerseys so that when more women join, they have the option of wearing club colours without having to wait until the next kit order.
+As part of the drive for making women feel included in New Malden Velo, our most recent kit order included extra women’s jerseys.
+This is so that when more women join, they have the option of wearing club colours without having to wait until the next kit order.

 We are expanding the variety and type of rides we offer as a club, focusing on how we can ‘bridge the gap’ for cyclists (of any gender) joining us.
 This includes first-time club members, those who enjoy shorter distances, off-roading, or who want to improve their fitness before joining us on longer rides.